 Use the section number and course reference number (CRN) listed on the spring schedule to ensure you are registering for the correct section (campus or DE).

 If you receive a “Campus Restriction” error message, this means you are attempting to register for a course section that does not match your campus or DE status, and you will need to add the correct one.
 See the information about section numbers above.

 How can I register for a practicum or an independent study?

 If you plan to register for thesis, independent project, graduate research participation, or practicum hours, you must complete the appropriate paperwork a section can be added to your schedule.
-See the instructions under each of these courses listed in the schedule.
+See the MSIS Student Resources page for the forms required for these courses..

 How do the waitlists work?

 If the class section is full, a waitlist is available for each section.
 The department will monitor both sections of a “combined course” if space is available in one section while the other is full, seats may be shifted to the other section to allow students on the waitlist to add the class.
 If both sections are full, students will remain on the waitlist until space becomes available.

 When will I know I can add a class if space becomes available?